Chevra Kavod Hamet, Adath's Bereavment Society

 Utilizing the Chevra.

-Adath‘s nationally-recognized, award-winning Chevra Kavod Hamet, Society to Honor the Deceased, was founded about 38 years ago by congregants who wanted to reclaim the traditional practice of Jewish burial.
+Adath‘s nationally-recognized, award-winning Chevra Kavod Hamet, Society to Honor the Deceased, was initiated in 1975 by congregants who wanted to reclaim the traditional practice of Jewish burial.
 The Chevra has since become an integral part of the continuum of congregational life.
 A Chevra funeral offers emotional and spiritual support to bereaved families, while easing financial burden.
 All congregants are encouraged to consider this option.

 The Chevra honors the deceased by providing a traditional